Only Happy When It Rains: Release

+Reception

-Upon both the release of Garbage and of "Only Happy When It Rains" as a single, the song received a positive reception from music journalists.
+Upon both the release of Garbage and of 'Only Happy When It Rains' as a single, the song received a positive reception from music journalists.
 Larry Flick from Billboard described it as "solid all the way through", praising the overall production.
-Steve Baltin from Cash Box picked it as Pick of the Week, adding, "When Shirley Manson requests "pour your misery down on me", it's hard to say no. Rarely has sadism sounded as inviting as it does on Garbage's high-energy, poppy masochistic anthem."
+Steve Baltin from Cash Box named it Pick of the Week, adding, "When Shirley Manson requests "pour your misery down on me", it's hard to say no. Rarely has sadism sounded as inviting as it does on Garbage's high-energy, poppy masochistic anthem."
 He noted Manson's "alluring vocals" and stated that "giving the song its cool rock star vibe is the strong guitar solo in the middle.
-A winning song, "Only Happy When It Rains" validates the accolades being heaped upon the group."
+A winning song, 'Only Happy When It Rains' validates the accolades being heaped upon the group."
 Caroline Sullivan of The Guardian described it as "perversely pretty".
-Patrick Brennan of Hot Press declared it his Single of the Fortnight, writing, "It's hugely refreshing to come across a song which celebrates all those sad moments of loneliness that can be so life affirming",.
-Another editor, Jackie Hinden felt that "Only Happy When It Rains" was "like a Pretenders for the nineties".
+Patrick Brennan of Hot Press declared it his Single of the Fortnight, writing, "It's hugely refreshing to come across a song which celebrates all those sad moments of loneliness that can be so life affirming".
+Another Hot Press editor, Jackie Hinden felt that 'Only Happy When It Rains' was "like a Pretenders for the nineties".

 A reviewer for Kerrang! wrote, "A truly inspired single...
 Garbage combine a slightly sinister acidic approach with an infectious melodic atmosphere and an alternative punch.
 The result is awesome".
 Alastair Mabbot, writing for The List, described the song as "Spitting Images notion of alternative rock".
 A reviewer for Music Week stated that "Shirley Manson's vocals veer between fuzzy darkness, grinding catchy and crystal brilliance."
 The magazine's Leo Finlay compared the song to Mazzy Star, and that it "employs the current hip status of country music to devastating effect".
+Music & Media wrote that tunes like 'Only Happy When It Rains' "could, and maybe should, be hits."
 In reviews for the debut album, Robert Yates of Q wrote that there was "a nice self-deflating Morrissey touch to [the song]".
 Spin's Eric Weissard said the song was the only one he hated in Garbage's debut album, but reacted positively to the intro where "backward guitars produce a chiming solo."

-At the end of 1995, Melody Maker rated "Only Happy When It Rains" the 49th best Song of the Year, writing up: "In a year of sunny Britpop, reservoir supplies of ironic bubblegum pop-noir were dangerously low.
+At the end of 1995, Melody Maker rated 'Only Happy When It Rains' the 49th best Song of the Year, writing up: "In a year of sunny Britpop, reservoir supplies of ironic bubblegum pop-noir were dangerously low.
 This burst of mocking miserablism helped".
 The track has been described as Garbage's signature song, and in 2000 was ranked as 69th in a list of 100 Greatest Pop Songs Of All Time jointly compiled by Rolling Stone and MTV.